How to Retarget Your Players: 4 Smart Video Game Marketing Strategies

 by Game Marketing Genie, on 24-Mar-2020 15:22:10

-A massive 97% of people that visit your site for the first time don’t buy anything, and you risk losing them forever.
+Business Insider states that a massive 97% of people that visit your site for the first time don’t buy anything, and you risk losing them forever.
 So while you need to bring in potential customers, you also need to try and bring back those that didn’t convert the first time.

 You need an audience segmentation strategy.